Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/08/astro-3-and-pnpm.md

 ### Future breaking changes

-I wrote a couple of utilties for returning JSON or XML responses.
+I wrote a couple of utilities for returning JSON or XML responses.
 The basic pattern for these in version 2 was:

 ```typescript
 async function getData() {